labzero/hedwig_github/README.md

 Will eventually be a collection of useful github related responders for Hedwig IM.
 Currently only has one responder.

 * Responders
-  * activity_responder - returns the last 5 commits in the specified repo
+  * ActivityResponder - returns the last 5 commits in the specified repo
+  * PullRequestResponder - returns the last 5 open PRs in the specified repo

 ## Installation